 For example, if you have a Google Sheets spreadsheet with 8,000 addresses, and you’re sending from a G Suite account, when you hit the GMass button, 2,000 emails will send immediately, another 2,000 will send 24 hours from then, another 2,000 48 hours from then, and the final 2,000 72 hours from then.

 Remember, you have to reload Gmail in Chrome to get the GMass update that makes this possible.

 GMass itself now has over 60,000 users, meaning I need to use this feature myself whenever I send an announcement to my users.

 This feature is only useful if your emails are NOT time-sensitive.
 Most GMass announcements, like this one you’re reading right now, are not time-sensitive, so I’m able to use this new capability of GMass to send GMass announcements.
 Rather meta, I believe!

-GMass will automatically send 500/day or 2,000/day if your email campaign has more than 500 or 2,000 recipients, respectively.
-You can also control, however, how many go out per day with the new setting under the GMass Settings arrow.
-If left blank, GMass will use 500 (regular Gmail) or 2,000 (Google Apps) automatically, but you can override this by setting your own value.
+GMass will automatically send 500 emails/day or 2,000 emails/day if your email campaign has more than 500 or 2,000 recipients, respectively.
+You can also control, however, how many go out per day with the new Spread out setting under the GMass Settings arrow.
+If left blank, GMass will use 500 (regular Gmail) or 2,000 (G Suite) automatically, but you can override this by setting your own value.

 Other Useful Information

 1. How the timing works